Hierarchical firewall policies let you create and enforce a consistent

 You can view all firewall rules applied to a VM's network interface.
 The list includes all rules inherited from hierarchical firewall policies and all rules applied from the interface's VPC network.

 The rules are ordered from the organization level down to the VPC rules.
 Only rules that apply to the VM interface are shown.
-Rules in other policies are not shown, so a user cannot see the overall security policy of the organization.
+Rules in other policies are not shown, so a user cannot see the overall firewall policy of the organization.